CodeCraftersIO/Workshop/StepByStep/01-Autolayout-Steps.md

 # AutolayoutTests

 - Checkout `5e20420`.
-Show `AutolayoutTestsVC` and how the system can figure out the size using intrinsicContentSize:
+Show `AutolayoutTestsVC` and how the system can figure out the size using `intrinsicContentSize` using iPhone SE:

 - Show how the layout system can figure out intrinsicContentSize for views with enough constraints:
 	- Add a label with margins: